 '''

 import java.awt.;

 public class IncompleteLabel extends Label {

-public IncompleteLabel (Point point) {
+public IncompleteLabel(Point point) {

 super(point);

 }

 public void render() {

 // code for rendering IncompleteLabel

 }

 public boolean includes(Point point) {

 return false;

 }

 }

 '''

-One problem we face with the above approach is that UIContext must include the method(s) for drawing the incomplete items (draw(IncompleteLabel label), in our example).
-This suggests that UIContext needs to be modified.
+One problem we face with the above approach is that UIContext must for drawing method(s) the incomplete (draw(IncompleteLabel label), in our example).
+This suggests that UIContext needs to be modi-fied.
 However, the manner in which incomplete items are rendered is an issue that largely relates to the look and feel of the system.
 For instance, UIContextmight not have a method draw(IncompleteLine line) and creator of some view (NewSwingUI, for instance) might wish to include that.
 In general, we would like a solution that allows for a customised presentation which may require subclassing the behaviour of some concrete items.
 This can be accomplished through RTTI.
 In particular, the situation where the NewSwingUI wants its own method for drawing an incomplete line is implemented as follows: